strt/css/readme.md

 .headerNav__listItem.-isActive {}
 ```

-Note: the only exception of this rule is the JavaScript hooks.
+Note: the only exception of this rule are the [JavaScript hooks](#javascript-hooks).

 ### Never chain BEM element selectors
 If you need to chain element selectors it probably means that you need to convert an element to a block.